 Rick Ratigan is a longtime member of KMC-MD and has contributed greatly to the community over the past 20 years.
 He is retired from the State of Maryland with a background in Social Services.
 He is a sincere meditator and Dharma practitioner and is liked for his compassion and good sense of humor.
 Rick’s classes are down-to-earth and practical.
 Rick leads weekly Buddhist classes at our Columbia Branch.

 Shelli Snyder has been practicing Kadampa Buddhism since 2006, and is also our Education Program Coordinator.
 She is a sincere, joyful, and warmhearted practitioner and teacher.
 Her teachings are heartfelt and practical, showing her deep personal experience of using Buddha’s teachings to solve the problems of daily life.
-Shelli teaches the weekly Sunday morning Prayers for World Peace meditation class, as well as occasional retreats.
+Shelli teaches the weekly Sunday morning Prayers for World Peace meditation class.

 Rosemary Scavullo-Flickinger has been a Kadampa meditation practitioner since the beginning of the center here in Baltimore.
 She was a single parent raising her daughter until she married and formed a blended family.
 These experiences have given her a varied perspective on how to incorporate dharma teachings to help cope with the demands of parenting, a blended family, and modern day challenges.
 She is deeply inspired by nature, natural medicine, and the profound and clear teachings encompassing wisdom and compassion of Buddhism.